 You guys, the idea to someday train & own a therapy dog is stillÂ alive and well.
 With the recent wave of “emotional therapy” animals boarding flights I’ve become more and more interested in what it actually means to be a true “therapy dog.”

-I’ve been reading and researching and talking with dog trainings and learning so much!
+I’ve been reading, researching, and talking with dog trainers and learning so much!
 And!
 Contrary to popular belief, not all super sweet and cuddly dogs meet the requirements to be a therapy dog!
 Isn’t that interesting??

-Did you know that if your dog is toooooooo friendly it won’t make the cut??
+Did you know that if your dog is too friendly it won’t make the cut??

 Yep, doggy “kisses” are not ideal (or even allowed) in most hospitals, schools, airports, and rehabilitation centers for both the safety of the patient and the dog.

-The duties of a children’s therapy dog requires them to be friendly, patient, and above all provide comfort and companionship to those with disabilities, sickness, and/or mental illnesses.
+The duties of a children’s therapy dog require them to be friendly, patient, and above all provide comfort and companionship to those with disabilities, sickness, and/or mental illnesses.

 Although dogs cannot cure all, he or she can certainly help lighten and lift the mindset of a patient to the point of recovery and even personal growth.

 I am a firm believer that when it comes to healing, dogs may just be the best medicine.

 - Older than 12 months.
 Many organizations don’t allow puppies because they are simply not mature enough.

 - A calm demeanor and desire to interact with people.
 The dog must be kind to all strangers.